Says Who? Effective Zero-Shot Annotation of Focalization: Introduction

 \section{Introduction}

-Narratology and narrative theory provide rich frameworks of complex textual phenomena which can be used to explain how narrative discourse is ordered and how readers process text \citep{emmott_narrative_1997, herman_storylogic_2002, sanford_emmott_2012}.
-One particularly central notion is that of \textit{focalization}, or the way in which information is constrained by the knowledge or perspective of the narrator \citep{genette_narrative_1990}.
-Focalization takes into account not only who is narrating, but also how the narrator is situated in the context of the story \citep{scholes_narrative_2006}.
-Since its inception, narrative theory has been applied to a wide variety of domains, from news-writing \citep{ormen_news_2019} to political discourse \citep{schubert_forms_2010}.
-Analyses of focalization specifically have shown promise in qualitative research for understanding both narrative structures and the impact of texts on readers.\footnote{While we focus on literature here, focalization is also used to describe film and other media \citep{deleyto_focalisation_1991}.} Existing research demonstrates how narrative focalization affects readers' character identification and empathy, as well as their experience of immersivity in a narrative \citep{bruhns_internal_2024, andringa_effects_1996, jumpertz_empirical_2020}.
-As such, focalization both provides information on how narratives are constructed and serves as a intermediate step to understanding more complex textual phenomena like affective reader response and identification.
+Narratology and narrative theory provide rich frameworks of complex textual phenomena which can be used to explain how narrative discourse is ordered and how readers process text \cite{emmott_narrative_1997, herman_storylogic_2002, sanford_emmott_2012}.
+Since its inception, narrative theory has been applied to a wide variety of domains, from news-writing \cite{ormen_news_2019} to political discourse \cite{schubert_forms_2010}.
+One particularly central notion is that of \textit{focalization}, or the way in which information is constrained by the narrator's knowledge or perspective \cite{genette_narrative_1990}.
+While focalization is often correlated with point-of-view, these phenomena are subtly different.
+Point of view (or perspective) describes the way a story is represented from a particular position or world view \cite{niederhoff_perspective-pov_2011}.
+Focalization, on the other hand, refers more narrowly to the way in which a reader's access to narrative information is selected or restricted based on the knowledge of a narrator or character in the text \cite{niederhoff_focalization_2011}.
+In other words, focalization takes into account not only who (or what) is narrating, but also how that narrative voice is situated in the context of the story \cite{scholes_narrative_2006} -- i.e., how information is disclosed.
+Analyses of focalization have shown promise in qualitative research for understanding both narrative structures and the impact of texts on readers.\footnote{While we focus on literature here, focalization is also used to describe film and other media \cite{deleyto_focalisation_1991}.} Existing research also demonstrates how narrative focalization affects readers' character identification and empathy, as well as their experience of immersivity in a narrative \cite{bruhns_internal_2024, andringa_effects_1996, jumpertz_empirical_2020}.
+As such, focalization both provides information on how narratives are constructed and serves as an intermediate step toward understanding more complex textual phenomena, such as affective reader response and identification.
+Moreover, the concept’s relevance extends beyond literary narratives: patterns of focalization may also inform how affective framing operates in news discourse or political communication, where perspective and information control shape readers’ emotional and ideological engagement \cite{sanders_linguistic_1993, otmakhova-frermann-2025-narrative}.